pratham-garg-456/Network_Monitor/README.md

-# UNX511 - Assignment 2: A Network Monitor
+# A Network Monitor

 ## Overview

-This assignment implements a **Network Monitor** system for Linux, capable of monitoring and controlling multiple network interfaces.
+This project implements a **Network Monitor** system for Linux, capable of monitoring and controlling multiple network interfaces.
 The monitor gathers a wide range of statistics for each interface and ensures that interfaces stay operational, restarting them if they go down.
 It is designed with scalability and modularity in mind, using inter-process communication between a central controller (**Network Monitor**) and per-interface monitoring processes (**Interface Monitors**).

 ---